nestjs/docs.nestjs.com/content/techniques/logger.md

 [Nest] 19096   - 12/08/2019, 7:12:59 AM   [NestFactory] Doing something with timestamp here -> +5ms
 ```

-For each logger the timedifference to the last message will be calculated and printed at the end of the logline.
+For each logger the time difference to the last message will be calculated and printed at the end of the log line.

 #### Injecting a custom logger